-I strategize around audience engagement, I lead teams with design thinking methods, and I design and produce marketing collateral.
+I strategize around audience engagement, I lead teams with design thinking methods, and I design and produce media-rich stories.

 I attended University of Cincinnati's College of Design, Architecture, Art, and Planning, the Interior Design (DAAP), earning my B.S.
 Architecture degree in 2010.

 During my program, I participated in the Professional Practice program, also known as “co-op.”
 I had the opportunity to intern full-time for Ziger/Snead Architects in Baltimore.
 MD in the Spring and the Fall of 2008.